 Almost 35 years ago I won a college scholarship award given by the Fort Worth ISD in the Senior Portfolio Contest.
 Who knew back then as art students proudly wandered through the modern concourse of the Fort Worth National Bank Building what the future would hold for us, or for that space.

 We felt pretty special to have our portfolios, 10 Works in at least 3 mediums hanging in a space that looked a lot like a museum.
 It was fun to see everyone walking through the student works on display there.
 Not just our parents but customers of the bank and the businesses upstairs would take time to see what we had spent our entire senior year assembling.
 There was work from every grade on display but the main feature (for us anyway) was the Senior Portfolio Competition.
 It was a nice cash prize, maybe not enough to put much of a dent in my first semester at TCU, but the money was so definitely not the point.
 We were real artists now, with our work hanging on walls other than the art room and our living room at mom & dad’s house.
 Yes.

 In school I studied Finance, earning a BBA in exactly four years.
-I worked in restaurants, owned a small mortgage brokerage, then my own restaurants for 20+ years and finally got into real estate.
+I worked in restaurants, owned a small mortgage brokerage, then my own restaurants for 20+ years, and finally got into real estate.
 I’m a broker now with my own firm, Fort Worth Texas Real Estate.
-As a resident of the newly revitalized downtown I have acquired a special expertise in helping people explore the idea of giving up the yard, the lawn-mower and the rest of suburban Texas to move to a high-rise condo in our stunning city center.
+As a resident of the newly revitalized downtown, I have acquired special expertise in helping people explore the idea of giving up the yard, the lawn-mower, and the rest of suburban Texas to move to a high-rise condo in our stunning city center.

 The picture that I sketched today, one of the first artistic attempts I have made in decades has a blended contrast of old and new Fort Worth.
 It’s a great source of joy to me to be in this picture and a part of it.